thejaykid7/retrosite/docs/posts/android-handheld-guide.md

 |	|_ nethersx2
 |─ .ES-DE/
 ```

+!!! note
+	Common to confuse 3ds for 3ds games.
+The right folder to use is n3ds.

 Create the various folders like so and that's all you'll really need to get started.
 In the deviceSetup folder, you'll see three subfolders you need to make.